realparmesan/doggo-breading-site/content/english/pages/terms-and-conditions.md

 ## 4. Intellectual Property

-4.1. **Ownership**: All content and materials on the website, including text, images, logos, and trademarks, are the property of  Mahia Pups and are protected by intellectual property laws.
+4.1. **Ownership**: All content and materials on the website, including text, images, logos, and trademarks, are the property of  Kabana Kennels and are protected by intellectual property laws.

 4.2. **Limited License**: You are granted a limited, non-exclusive license to access and use the website for personal and non-commercial purposes.